Larsa Pippen Rocks Tiny Crop Top & The Tightest Jeans As She Admits She’s ‘Feeling Fall’

 “Ppl saying I’m a gold digger is inane.
 I don’t care about money.
 I’ve had it my whole life,” Pippen stated at the time, per E!
 News.

-Meanwhile, fans looking to see more of Larsa Pippen’s chic style can following the Kardashian bestie on her Instagram account.
+Meanwhile, fans looking to see more of Larsa Pippen’s chic style can follow the Kardashian bestie on her Instagram account.